 The position of the car on the map is wrong

-The Navigation system shows the position of the car to an accuracy of about 20 metres.
+The navigation system shows the position of the car to an accuracy of about 20 metres (65 ft).

-There is a greater chance of error when driving on roads lying parallel to another road, on winding roads, on roads on several levels and after driving a long distance without making any distinctive turns.
+There is a greater risk of error when driving on roads lying parallel to another road, on winding roads, on roads with several levels and after driving a long distance without making any distinctive turns.

 High mountains, buildings, tunnels, viaducts, over/underpasses etc. also have a negative effect on the reception of satellite signals, which means that accuracy in calculating the position of the car may decrease.